theodo-group/LLPhant/docusaurus/docs/usage.md

 ---

 # Usage
+You can use OpenAI, Mistral, Ollama or Anthropic as LLM engines.

+## OpenAI

-The most simple to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.
+The most simple way to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.

 ```bash
 export OPENAI_API_KEY=sk-XXXXXX